maksimryndin/distributed-book/src/decentralized/blockchain.md

 - with Avalanche Evergreen

 Problem - grows of the blockchain data[^blockchain_size] in terms of hundreds of GBs.
 Notion of the succint blockchain (example of Mina)

+Blockchain Trilemma by Vitalik Buterin - choose 2:
+* Security (how easily a node can join the network)
+* Decentralization (how many nodes are participating in the consensus)
+* Scalability (how many transactions per second (TPS) can the network handle)

+DePINs (decentralized physical infrastructure)

+[^focus]: Our focus is on distributed nature of blockchains, namely Distributed Ledger Technology (DLT), rather than money-related issues.
+While being an innovative, advanced technology, revolutionalizing several aspects of life, blockchain projects sometimes suffer from ordinary security issues and try to solve them with traditional centralized methods - check https://www.web3isgoinggreat.com/ for a rich collection.

 [^validators]: [https://forums.solana.com/t/validator-information-thread/577/51](https://forums.solana.com/t/validator-information-thread/577/51)